Stellar hepatitis C data puts Gilead farther ahead of pack

 The tough-to-tolerate older drugs have led thousands of patients to delay treatment for the potentially fatal disease and await new options.

-“The results certainly raise the bar and dim the outlook for competitors such as AbbVie, Bristol-Myers and Boehringer Ingelheim,” Sanford Bernstein analyst Geoffrey Porges said of rival all-oral programs in development that require more drugs and more pills than Gilead’s to achieve similarly high cure rates.
+“The results certainly raise the bar and dim the outlook for competitors such as AbbVie, Bristol and Boehringer Ingelheim,” Sanford Bernstein analyst Geoffrey Porges has said of rival all-oral programs in development that require more drugs and more pills than Gilead’s to achieve similarly high cure rates.

 Porges, saying the new data could spell the end of ribavirin use and greatly expand the number of people seeking treatment, raised his peak sales forecast for Gilead’s combination to an eye-popping $16 billion in 2016, declining to $6.8 billion by 2020 as the backlog of patients awaiting treatment declines.